subs007/azure_aks_pipeline_resources/README.md

-dont net repo for pipeline
+dot net repo for pipeline